-This Statement, made by the Trustees of the Plan (the "Trustees"), has been prepared in accordance with section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004, and the Occupational Pension Schemes (Investment) Regulations 2005).
+This Statement has been prepared in accordance with section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004, and the Occupational Pension Schemes (Investment) Regulations 2005).

-The effective date of this Statement is September 2020.
-The Trustees will review this Statement and the Plan's investment strategy no later than three years after the effective date of this Statement and without delay after any significant change in investment policy.
+The effective date of this Statement is 2020.
+The Trustees will review this Statement and the Scheme's investment strategy no later than three years after the effective date of this Statement and without delay after any significant change in investment policy.